A markdown based wiki about Linux, Open Source, VoIP and other geeky stuff.

 I like building simple, powerful, resilient, secure and automated infrastructures.
 Preferably based on open tools and protocols.
 Privacy is a main concern.

 When I'm not on a computer, I travel, hike, camp and take photos.

 I work in Brussels, Belgium.

+Since then it has been amended:

+I like building simple, powerful, resilient, secure and automated infrastructures.
+Preferably based on open tools and protocols.
+Privacy is a main concern.

+When I'm not busy on a computer, I travel, hike, camp and take photos.

+I work in Brussels, Belgium.